marxin/texi2rst-generated/sphinx/cpp/macros/macro-pitfalls.rst

 which is one statement.
 The loop executes exactly once; most compilers generate no extra code for it.

+.. index:: side effects (in macro arguments), unsafe macros

 .. _duplication-of-side-effects:

-.. index:: side effects (in macro arguments)

-.. index:: unsafe macros

 Duplication of Side Effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^